Published on September 13, 2020

 Zapf, J. L., Greiner, J., & Carroll, J. (2008).
 Attachment styles and male sex addiction.
 Sexual Addiction and Compulsivity, 15, 158–175.

 *The outlined sources provide comprehensive overviews on previous research.
-Information about the original publications mentioned in these sources can be found in their corresponding reference lists.
+You can find information about the original publications mentioned in these sources in their corresponding reference lists.